gogi25/YiiImageZoomer/README.md

 			images= 		@var array - this is where you specify the image for single image zoom
 							@default: empty array
-							* This parameter is an two-dimentional array  which further containes Sub-Parameters,they are listed below * 'image_url'= It specifies the  specifies name of zoomable image (Example: 'hayden.jpg') 'image_large_url'= It specifies the name of the magnified image.
+							* This parameter is an two-dimentional array  which further containes Sub-Parameters,they are listed below * 'image'= It specifies the  specifies name of zoomable image (Example: 'hayden.jpg') 'image_large'= It specifies the name of the magnified image.
 												   This should be a larger, higher resolution version of the original image (Example:hayden_large.jpg).
-								'image_thumb_url'= It specifies the name of the thumb image (Example: hayden_thumb.jpg) This should be a smaller, lower resolution version of the original image (Example:hayden_thumb.jpg).
+								'image_thumb'= It specifies the name of the thumb image (Example: hayden_thumb.jpg) This should be a smaller, lower resolution version of the original image (Example:hayden_thumb.jpg).
 								'image_alt'= It specifies the image alt text